gregtjack/RYBot/README.md

 # RYBot

-A bot made for the MSOM RYB Trumpet Discord server.
+A Discord bot for the MSOM RYB Trumpet server

 Features:
 * Polls